-- F9.3 Calculation of basic credit.
-Personal/Carer's leave is calculated in hours as follows: Fortnightly accrual (hours) = A multiplied by B and divided by C, where - A = number of hours worked that count as service in a fortnight - B = per annum Personal leave credit (full-time equivalent) expressed in hours (i.e. sum of 112.50 hours, plus any additional leave accrued in accordance with paragraph F9.7) - C = full-time working hours over a 12-month period (i.e. 1956.25 hours). - F9.4 Personal/Carer's leave (paid or unpaid) counts as service for all purposes.
+Fortnightly accrual (hours) = A multiplied by B and divided by C, where

+A = number of hours worked that count as service in a fortnight

+B = per annum Personal leave credit (full-time equivalent) expressed in hours (i.e. sum of 135 hours)

+C = full-time working hours over a 12-month period (i.e. 1956.25 hours).

+- F9.6 Personal/Carer's leave (paid or unpaid) counts as service for all purposes.
 The number of hours worked that count as service in a fortnight is based on the employee's ordinary weekly hours (whether full-time or part-time), less any periods of leave without pay not to count as service or any unauthorised absence.
-For employees in receipt of worker's compensation for more than 45 cumulative weeks accrue Personal/Carer's leave on a pro-rata basis based on hours actually worked. - F9.5 Initial credit.
-Employees engaged on an ongoing basis or for a specified or anticipated term in excess of 12 months receive an initial credit of 15 days of Personal/Carer's leave, or pro rata for part time employees.
-To this credit is added the accrual referred to at paragraph F9.3.
-An initial credit is not to be given if prior employment, in excess of 12 months, has been recognised in accordance with paragraphs F1.5, F1.7 and F1.8. - F9.6 Credit if engaged for less than 12 months.
-Non-ongoing employees will receive 15 days Personal/Carer's leave per year of service, which accrues progressively. - F9.7 Additional credit.
-Employees with a medical condition that was war-caused or acquired supporting the ADF on operations, and has been recognised by the relevant legislation will receive an additional credit of 45 days Personal/Carer's leave, and will accrue extra Personal/Carer's leave at a rate of five days per annum or pro rata for part time employees.
-The 45 day credit will not accrue for subsequent periods of employment in ASD, or where already credited during a previous period of APS or ASD employment.
+For employees in receipt of worker's compensation for more than 45 cumulative weeks accrue Personal/Carer's leave on a pro-rata basis based on hours actually worked. - F9.7 Initial credit for ongoing employees.
+Employees engaged on an ongoing basis receive an initial credit of 18 days of Personal/Carer's leave (pro-rata for part-time). - F9.8 Initial credit for non-ongoing employees.
+Employees engaged on a non-ongoing basis receive an initial credit of 18 days of Personal/Carer's leave prorated to their initial contract period (up to a maximum of 18 days). - F9.9 To the credit in paragraph F9.7 or F9.8 is added the accrual referred to at paragraph F9.5.
+An initial credit is not to be given if prior employment, in excess of 12 months, has been recognised in accordance with paragraphs F1.5, F1.7 and F1.8. - F9.10 Notice and evidence requirements for Personal/Carer's leave.
+An employee must: - a. make all reasonable efforts to notify their supervisor of their absence as soon as practicable - b. advise their supervisor of the period, or expected period, of the absence